menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 Interfaces (Windows)
 """"""""""""""""""""

 Use this panel to specify the IP Addresses this server will use to serve DNS requests.
-When your selection is made, click OK.
+When your selection is made, click :guilabel:`OK`.

 .. image:: ../../images/console-dns-windows-dns-options-interfaces.png
   :width: 70%